-or her vehicle."

-- 121. Notice that FR is understood as a duty upon a person to as "a condition of acquiring a license and registration" to satisfy a judgment. - 122.
-Its procedures guide, dated 2015 and current on IICMVA's website, likens FR to probation.
+- 116. The IICMVA's manual for describing how financial responsibility laws operate agrees with relator's analysis about the scope of TRFL.
+Such laws "require owners of motor vehicles to produce proof of financial accountability as a condition to acquiring a license and registration so that judgments rendered against them arising out of the operation of the vehicles may be satisfied.
+It is generally accepted, as a condition for operating on a state's roadways, a driver has agreed to be financially responsible for any harm or damage caused through the operation of his or her vehicle." - 117.
+Notice in IICMVA's manual that FR is understood as a duty upon a person as "a condition of acquiring a license and registration" to satisfy a judgment. - 118.
+IICMVA's procedures guide, dated 2015 and current on IICMVA's website, likens FR to probation.
 It is imposition of a condition on the privilege.
 A driver "may comply with this duty by purchasing 'adequate' motor vehicle insurance."